 In the film, there is a German doctor at the Shutter Island mental hospital, played by Max von Sydow, who looks German, but according to some of the reviews, he is actually Swedish in real life.
 As Teddy Daniels is talking with Dr. Naehring, played by von Sydow, Teddy suddenly starts speaking German out of the blue.
 In real life, Leonard DiCaprio speaks fluent German, which he learned from his German grandmother.
 The German words are not translated, but most people will catch the German word Konzentrationslager, which means concentration camp in English.

-His purpose in speaking German seems to be that he wants to express his hatred for German doctors by reminding him of the experiments done by the Nazis.
+Teddy’s purpose in speaking German seems to be that he wants to express his hatred for German doctors by reminding Dr. Naehring of the experiments done by the Nazis.
 Teddy is angry that a Nazi doctor was allowed to emigrate to America after the war.
-The Nazi doctors did experiments on the concentration camp prisoners and some of them were brought to America to continue their experiments.
+The Nazi doctors did experiments on the concentration camp prisoners and some of the doctors were brought to America to continue their experiments.
 In another scene, Teddy Daniels says that Nazis provoke him.

 Just the thought of anything German triggers mental pictures of Dachau in the mind of Teddy Daniels.
 Lucky for him, they weren’t listening to Wagner, or he might have had a hemorrhage and dropped dead on the spot, ending the movie right there.